-The next time you’re craving some meat (without your plant-based friends, of course), perhaps you’ll want to head to a Japanese yakiniku restaurant.
+The next time you’re craving some meat (without your plant-based friends, of course), perhaps you’ll want to head to the best Japanese yakiniku restaurant in Singapore.

 Yet, though yakiniku is conventionally believed to have been brought to Japan by Korean immigrants who settled in Osaka, and adapted to local tastebuds, not many think of the cuisine when they hankering for some grilled meat.

 It’s easy to see why too: yakiniku spots tend to use pricier meats like wagyu and Kobe beef, as the main focus of the cuisine is to draw out the natural flavour of the meat, and many cuts of beef do not come marinated or pre-seasoned.